UKCloud/documentation/articles/openshift/oshift-how-configure-portworx-volume-replication.md

 		  Node 		 : 10.254.254.12 (Pool 0)
 ```

-Excluding the IPs from the previous output we can retrieve the remaining node which the volume is not being replicated to:
+Excluding the IPs from the previous output will return the remaining node which the volume is not being replicated to:

 ```
 $ oc exec $PX_POD -n kube-system -c portworx -- /opt/pwx/bin/pxctl cluster list | grep -vE '10.254.254.14|10.254.254.12'